 In Africa, a Bicycle can Make all the Difference

-- 14,500 students taught bike repair skills in Ghana and Sierra Leone
+- 16,000 new bike owners taught bike repair skills in Ghana and Sierra Leone

 - 50,000 bike tools distributed in 14 African countries

-Bikes provide power and opportunity, allowing people to lift themselves from poverty.
+Bikes provide power and opportunity.
 Riding a bike is four times faster than walking, the only choice for millions of Africans.
 People with bikes get to schools, markets, farms and health care in one-fourth the time, improving their lives and economic futures.

 Our successful program supplies bikes, spare parts and tools.
 We also train owners in basic bike maintenance and repair.
 We work with bicycle mechanics in their villages to improve their tools, their skills; their ability to repair and maintain their customers' bikes.
-We empower whole communities by including women and girls in bicycle education.
+We empower whole communities by including women and girls in bicycle education and by teaching them to ride.
 These components work together to nurture the use of bikes.
 Improved mobility is a key to reducing poverty.
 In Africa, a bicycle can take a person from poverty to prosperity.